rp-rs/rp-hal/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT OR Apache2.0 License.
+Licensed under the MIT OR Apache2.0 License, at your choice.
 See `MIT` or `APACHE2.0` for more information.